Procedures of the Supreme Court of the United States

 The Supreme Court of the United States is the highest court in the federal judiciary of the United States.
 The procedures of the Court are governed by the U.S. Constitution, various federal statutes, and its own internal rules.
 Since 1869, the Court has consisted of one chief justice and eight associate justices.
 Justices are nominated by the president, and with the advice and consent (confirmation) of the U.S. Senate, appointed to the Court by the president.
 Once appointed, justices have lifetime tenure unless they resign, retire, or are removed from office.

 Established pursuant to Article III, Section 1 of the Constitution in 1789, it has original jurisdiction over a small range of cases, such as suits between two or more states, and those involving ambassadors.
 It also has ultimate appellate jurisdiction over all federal court and state court cases that involve a point of constitutional or statutory law.
 Most of the cases the Supreme Court hears are appeals from lower courts.
 Moreover, the Court has the power of judicial review, the ability to invalidate a statute for violating a provision of the Constitution or an executive act for being unlawful.
 However, it may act only within the context of a case in an area of law over which it has jurisdiction.
 The Court may decide cases having political overtones, but does not have power to decide nonjusticiable political questions.

 Terms and sittings

 A term of the Supreme Court commences on the first Monday of each October, and continues until June or early July of the following year.
 Each term consists of alternating periods of approximately two weeks known as "sittings" and "recesses."
 Justices hear cases and deliver rulings during sittings; they discuss cases and write opinions during recesses.

 The Court's authority to hear cases

 Appellate jurisdiction

-In nearly all of the cases heard by the Supreme Court, the Court exercises the appellate jurisdiction granted it by Article III of the Constitution.
+In nearly all of the cases heard by the Supreme Court, the Court exercises the appellate jurisdiction granted to it by Article III of the Constitution.
 This authority permits the Court to affirm, amend or overturn decisions made by lower courts and tribunals.
 Procedures for bringing cases before the Supreme Court have changed significantly over time.
 Today, cases are brought before the Supreme Court by one of several methods, of which the first two account for the overwhelming majority of cases decided: